azimut/challenges/adventofcode/25/02/README.md

 Adding up all the invalid IDs in this example produces 4174379265.

-What do you get if you add up all
+What do you get if you add up all of the invalid IDs using these new rules?

-of the invalid IDs using these new rules?
+Your puzzle answer was 49046150754.